A welcoming, helpful approach is key to guidance at The Institute of Education.

 Meet Our Guidance Team

-Our guidance team has a wealth of experience and insight and we work individually with all our students, encouraging them to make assertive, independent and informed choices about their third-level options and future careers.
+Our guidance team have a wealth of experience and insight and work closely with all our students, encouraging them to make assertive, independent and informed choices about their third-level options and future careers.

 Our student support team is a central part of the Institute and is committed to working with our students.